-Jorge is the most celebrated Director of Photography working in Peru today.
-He has an impressive body of work in feature films and independent documentaries.
-He has shot over eighty documentaries all over the world, including Nicaragua, Bolivia, Philippines, Colombia, Mexico, Ecuador, Antártida, Costa rica, Uganda, Kenya, Senegal and the USA.
-Among his many accomplishments, Vignati was assistant director and cameraman in Werner Herzog’s Fitzcarraldo.
-He has shot for National Geographic, BBC, Travel Channel, Discovery and Paramount.
+Jorge was the most celebrated Director of Photography working in contemporary Peru.
+He left an impressive body of work in feature films and independent documentaries.
+Jorge shot over eighty documentaries all over the world, including Nicaragua, Bolivia, Philippines, Colombia, Mexico, Ecuador, Antarctica, Costa Rica, Uganda, Kenya, Senegal and the USA.
+Among his many accomplishments, Jorge was assistant director and cameraman in Werner Herzog’s Fitzcarraldo.
+He shot for National Geographic, BBC, Travel Channel, Discovery, and Paramount.

 Guillermo is a highly experienced location sound person and sound mixer who has worked on over 25 Peruvian films and international co-productions.
 In the documentary genre, he has been the location sound person for several Peruvian projects as well as for National Geographic, BBC, TV Española, ZDF and NDR in Germany.
 Guillermo is the founder of Perfo Studio, a sound facility in Lima, Peru, were he is the sound designer and lead sound mixer of feature films.
 Recently, he was the location sound person and sound designer of October, a Peruvian film that won the Un Certain Regard Jury prize at the Cannes Film Festival.